Java barb: Distribution

 The Java barb's natural distribution ranges from Vietnam, where it has been recorded in the Mekong Delta and Dong Nai River, through the basin of the Mekong to the Chao Phraya basin in Thailand.
-It is also found on Sumatra and Java and has been recorded from the Rajang Basin in Sarawak, Borneo.
+It is also found on Sumatra and Java and has been recorded from the Rajang River basin in Sarawak, Borneo.
 An introduced population has been found in Peninsular Malaysia.

 Habitat and ecology

 The Java barb is found in the middle of the water column to the bottom in rivers, streams, floodplains, and sometimes in reservoirs.
 It shows and apparent preference for still water habitats rather than flowing waters.
 During periods of raised water levels it moves into flooded forest.
-Its diet consists of plant matter such as leaves, weeds, Ipomea reptans and Hydrilla as well as some invertebrates.
+Its diet consists of plant matter such as leaves, weeds, Ipomoea reptans and Hydrilla as well as some invertebrates.
 It is not a long distance migrant but is a local migrant in the Mekong showing a rainy season movement from the main river channel into small streams and canals and then into flooded areas returning as the water recedes.
 The upstream migration of the Java barb seems to be triggered by the first rains and rising water levels.

-Aquaculture
+Human use

 The silver barb is one of the five most important aquacultured freshwater species in Thailand.
 The silver barb is a short-cycle species that, like tilapia, can be farmed with low technology and relatively less effort than other species, being thus popular as a farmed fish in Bangladesh, where it is known as Thai sharputi.
 The pituitary gland of the Java barb is frequently used to enable artificial propagation of other species of fish in aquaculture.
 Escaped farmed Java barb have established populations which support fisheries on several Southeast Asian islands.
 This species is also considered to be useful in controlling excessive vegetation in reservoirs.
 It can be infrequently found in the aquarium trade.

 In fish farms, silver barbs rarely exceed 40 cm in length and 1.5 kg in weight.
 However, a 2.8 kg specimen was caught in the Teak Tree Lake in Thailand and the rod and reel record with a weight of 13 kg and a length of 90 cm was caught in Malaysia.

 It is an important food fish in Thai, Lao and Cambodian cuisine.
 In Laos it is commonly used as an ingredient for larb.
 In Thailand it is usually either pickled as pla som (ปลาส้ม) or boiled in tom yam.